MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 ---
-title: Configuring tracing in the Azure SDK for Java
+title: Configure tracing in the Azure SDK for Java
 description: An overview of the Azure SDK for Java concepts related to tracing
 author: samvaity
-ms.date: 11/23/2020
+ms.date: 01/29/2021
 ms.topic: conceptual
 ms.custom: devx-track-java
 ms.author: savaity
 ---

-# Configuring tracing in the Azure SDK for Java
+# Configure tracing in the Azure SDK for Java

 This article provides an overview of how to configure the Azure SDK for Java to integrate tracing functionality.
 The Azure SDK for Java enables tracing in all client libraries by including a dependency on the [OpenTelemetery](https://opentelemetry.io/)-based `azure-core-tracing-opentelemetry` [plugin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java).
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.